Detective Byomkesh Bakshy!: Development

 Dibakar Banerjee expressed his desire to make a film on Byomkesh Bakshi so that India will get its own detective.
-On 28 June 2013, the co-production venture of YRF and Dibakar Banerjee Productions officially announces its first directorial outing with Banerjee titled Detective Byomkesh Bakshy!
-In July 2013, Banerjee revealed that YRF had bought the rights of "31 of Byomkesh novels in all languages outside Bangla".
+On 28 June 2013, the co-production venture of YRF and Dibakar Banerjee Productions officially announces its first directorial outing with Dibakar Banerjee titled Detective Byomkesh Bakshy!
+In July 2013, Dibakar Banerjee revealed that YRF had bought the rights of "31 of Byomkesh novels in all languages outside Bangla".

 Before shooting, workshops were held for the cast.
 In an interview Rajput said, "I have taken leave for two to three months for Detective Byomkesh Bakshy! after the release of Shuddh Desi Romance.
 A lot has to be done for the film like the look of the 1940s' hairstyle, body, accent, but all after this film".
 The costume was designed by the designer Manish Malhotra.

-The sets were designed by Vandana Kataria and, accordingly, the set up will showcase the lifestyle of the people who were living during the turbulent times of World War II.
+The sets were designed by Vandana Kataria and, accordingly, the set up showcased the lifestyle of the people who lived during the turbulent times of World War II.
 To give the look of 1943, the heritage zone of B. B. D. Bagh was transported back to the pre-Independence era with vintage cars and old trams back on the streets.
-As reports suggest, a lot of VFX will be used to reflect old world charm.
+As reports suggest, a lot of VFX was used to reflect old world charm.

 Casting

-After Khosla Ka Ghosla, Dibakar Banerjee wanted to make this film and he approached Aamir Khan to play the villain.
-Eventually the deal was cancelled because Aamir chose Dhoom 3 over it.
+After Khosla Ka Ghosla, Dibakar Banerjee wanted to make this film and he approached Aamir Khan to play the antagonist.
+Eventually the deal was cancelled as Aamir chose Dhoom 3 over it.
 Sushant Singh Rajput was roped in to play the role of Byomkesh Bakshi in mid-2013.
 Earlier reports suggested that fashion designer Sabyasachi's assistant, Divya Menon, would be making her debut as an actress in this film as Rajput's character's wife.

-Initially Rani Mukerji was considered to play the female lead.
+Rani Mukerji was considered to play the female lead.
 However, Rani refused the role since the heroine's character had a few bold scenes.
 The role was later offered to Bengali actress Swastika Mukherjee.
 On 6 November 2014, Banerjee stated that Mukherjee's role is sketched along the lines of Mata Hari.
 In March 2014, reports suggested that Meiyang Chang would be seen in the film in an important role.
 In May 2014, it was revealed that Neeraj Kabi is also part of the film.

 Filming

 Shooting for the film began in early 2014, and ended on 12 May 2014.
-A part of the movie has been shot in Kolkata and Mumbai.
+A part of the movie was shot in Kolkata and Mumbai.
 Some scenes were shot in an abandoned mill in Mumbai's Byculla region.
 Shooting locations in Kolkata were finalised in February 2012.
 Shooting took place in Lalbazar, Presidency University, Coffee House and Bow Barracks.
 The cast was reportedly seen shooting for the film in Agarpara in January 2014.